-The Company's operations were included in Blackstone subsidiaries' U.S. federal, state and foreign tax returns for taxable periods ending before the Company's spin-off and separation from Blackstone on October 1, 2015.
+The Company's operations were included in Blackstone subsidiaries' U.S. federal, state and foreign tax returns for taxable periods ending before the Company's spinoff and separation from Blackstone on October 1, 2015.
 With respect to such taxable periods, the Company's income taxes were calculated on a separate tax return basis.
-For subsequent periods, the Company is filing tax returns as a stand-alone entity, and its deferred taxes and effective tax rates may differ from those of the historical periods.
+For subsequent periods, the Company is filing tax returns as a stand-alone entity, and its deferred taxes and effective tax rates differ from those of the historical periods.

-The Company's effective tax rate was 54.0% and 56.3% for the three and six months ended June 30, 2016, respectively, and -9.5% for the three and six months ended June 30, 2015.
-The Company's income tax benefit was \$5.5 million and \$4.2 million for the three and six months ended June 30, 2016, respectively, and the income tax provision was \$0.6 million and \$2.0 million for the three and six months ended June 30, 2015, respectively.
+The Company's effective tax rate was -427.3% and -43.7% for the three and nine months ended September 30, 2016, respectively, and 4.5% and 17.5% for the three and nine months ended September 30, 2015.

+The Company's income tax provision was \$8.4 million and \$4.1 million for the three and nine months ended September 30, 2016, respectively, and \$2.0 million and \$4.0 million for the three and nine months ended September 30, 2015, respectively.

-The Company's effective tax rate for the three and six months ended June 30, 2016 was largely attributable to corporate entities subject to U.S. federal, state, local and foreign income taxes; to non-corporate entities that are subject to New York City Unincorporated Business Tax ("UBT") and to certain compensation charges that are not deductible for tax purposes.
+The Company's effective tax rate for the three months ended September 30, 2016 was largely due to the use of the actual year-to-date rate as of September 30, 2016 in determining tax expense in comparison to using an annualized effective tax rate in determining tax expense for the six months ended June 30, 2016.
+The Company's effective tax rate for the three and nine months ended September 30, 2016 was also attributable to corporate entities subject to U.S. federal, state, local and foreign income taxes; to non-corporate entities that are subject to New York City Unincorporated Business Tax ("UBT") and to certain compensation charges and other pretax charges that are not deductible for tax purposes.
+Despite a GAAP Net Loss for both the three and nine months ended September 30, 2016, the Company had taxable income as a result of the addback of permanent differences, primarily related to the amortization of equity compensation.

-The Company's effective tax rate for the three and six months ended June 30, 2015 was largely attributable to foreign income tax, New York City UBT and to certain compensation charges that are not deductible for tax purposes.
+The Company's effective tax rate for the three and nine months ended September 30, 2015 was largely attributable to foreign income tax, New York City UBT and to certain compensation charges that are not deductible for tax purposes.

-As of June 30, 2016, the Company had no unrecognized tax benefits.
+As of September 30, 2016, the Company had no unrecognized tax benefits.